-3. Inspect the vehicle to be used for jump-starting to determine if voltage and ground polarity are compatible.
+3. Inspect the vehicle to be used for the jump-start to determine if voltage and ground polarity are compatible.
 The vehicle must have a 12-volt DC, negative ground electrical system.

 Always make sure the electrical systems are of the same voltage and ground polarity prior to connecting jumper cables.
 If not, severe electrical damage could occur.